Credit or loan insurance

 Learn more about your rights when getting loan insurance.

-When you get credit or loan insurance, you either pay a recurring premium when your loan payment is due, or a one-time premium.
-If you’re charged a single premium, you will usually be charged at the time your loan is approved.
+When you get credit or loan insurance, you either pay a recurring premium, or a one-time premium.
+If you pay a one-time premium, you’ll usually pay at the time your lender approves your loan.

 - the initial amount of your loan